solehudin5699/POS-frontend/README.md

 This web project is a progressive web application, so you can install or add to mobile home screen.
-If this app run in https protocol, you can see button to install app in your devices, because this [demo](#demo-citarasa-web) run in http protocol, so the app can't release the button install.
+If this app run in https protocol, you can see button to install app in your devices.

 ## Features